varrahan/tt-metrics-exporter/docs/guides/TT_METRICS_EXPORTER.md

 Do not synthesize capacity from an internal card-spec table.
 The exporter should report capacity, usage, topology, and performance values only when a safe source actually exposes them.

+Potentially side-effecting sources are opt-in.
+Use `--collect-hwmon` only on a qualified physical platform; it is intentionally absent from the `ttsim` overlay.
+PCIe performance counters follow the same policy through `--collect-pcie-counters`.

 ## Actual Value File Contract